 Yilanli Church (aka Snake Church) can be reached via the wooden bridge nearby the entrance to Ihlara Valley.
 In terms of fresco, it’s not only Ihlara’s but also Cappadocia’s one of the richest churches.

 On the dome of the main area, you can see a cross in relief style.
 In the half dome of the church on the apse side; Ascension, Jesus Christ in his youth, Virgin Mary, and John Chrysostom, one of the most prominent figures in the history of Christianity, is depicted.

 On the eastern part of the cross, you can see the drawings depicting Emperor Constantine and his mother Helena, the Death of Virgin Mary, the Last Supper, and Crucifixion.

-Ihlara Valley ticket price is 55 Turkish Liras as of 2022.
-Tickets are free for children under the age of 8.
+Ihlara Valley ticket price is 90 Turkish Liras as of 2023.
 Museum Pass Turkey is valid in Ihlara Valley, an open-air museum affiliated to the Ministry of Culture and Tourism.
 The information about the entry fee was last updated on January 9, 2023.